Surprising Adoption Statistics You May Not Know About

-A minority of adopted children are non-Hispanic white (37%), compared with a majority of children's parents (73%).
-Overall, 40% of adopted children are of a different race, culture, or ethnicity than both of their adoptive parents (or their sole parent if there is only one parent in the household).15
+Thirty-seven percent of adopted children are non-Hispanic white, compared with adoptive parents, 73% of which are non-Hispanic white.
+Overall, 40% of adopted children are of a different race, culture, or ethnicity than both of their adoptive parents (or their sole parent if there is only one parent in the household).

-How many children are up for adoption in the United States?
+How many children are available for adoption in the United States?

 What is the average age of an adopted child?